Trump Iran war strategy — victory declared while escalation intensifies — is not incoherence. It is a governing method built to produce that tension.

 The Spectacle Is Not Decoration — It Is the Leverage

-Guy Debord’s diagnosis was that advanced capitalist politics transforms into representation — that perception displaces reality as the terrain on which power operates, not because reality ceases to matter but because whoever controls perception controls what outcomes appear possible.
+Guy Debord’s diagnosis was that advanced capitalist politics transforms into representation — that perception displaces reality as the terrain on which power operates.
 Trump does not simply operate within that dynamic.
 He weaponizes it.
 Speeches function as episodes.
 Threats function as plot points.
 The profanity-laced Truth Social posts, the theatrical deadlines, the infrastructure target lists — these are not policy communications that happen to be dramatic.
-They are content, engineered to dominate a media cycle that rewards intensity over clarity and punishes measured response with invisibility.
+They are content, engineered to dominate a media cycle that rewards intensity over clarity.

 In the Iran war, the spectacle is not secondary to the strategy.
 It is the strategy.
 Control how the crisis is understood and you control what outcomes appear acceptable.
 A ceasefire reached under the shadow of “Power Plant Day” looks like Trump delivering results.
-A continuation of strikes looks like Trump following through on promised strength.
+A continuation of strikes looks like Trump following through.
 A stalemate can be narrated as patient pressure.
 Every possible material outcome has been pre-framed as validation.
-That is not luck.
-It is architecture.
-This is the same function the China and Panama framing served: manufacture the threat, position yourself as the only available response.
-The spectacle does not reflect the war.
-It organizes the political conditions under which the war is judged.
+This is the same function the China Panama analysis served: manufacture the threat, position yourself as the only available response.

 Absurdity Is a Political Asset, Not a Liability